Last updated:

 This will let you view all of the legislation we hold on that jurisdiction and give you the classmark.

-Method 3
+Method 3 - research guide

 Check the relevant Jurisdiction Research Guide, or International Law Research Guide if available, as they will introduce you to the key series of legislation.
 Alternatively, check the Foreign Law Guide database which gives details of the printed (and electronic) sources of legislation for almost every country.
-When you have the title of the series, run a Title search on the Library Catalogue to see if it is held in the library and to find the classmark.
+When you have the title of the series, run a title search on the library catalogue to see if it is held in the library and to find the classmark.

 The codes of civil law countries are treated as books at IALS and therefore are not denoted by the letter E. There are a couple of ways to find codified legislation at IALS: